 Installation follows the standard OSX installation, as shown to the left.
 It’s very easy – drag and drop the icon into the Applications folder and that’s it – Clean My Mac 3 is now installed.
 Simply open up Finder, choose Applications and double click on the Clean My Mac 3 icon to start the cleaning process.

 I generally think that I run a fairly tidy ship on my Mac.
 CleanMyMac would dispute that notion quite strenuously it would appear.
-The System Junk scan alone found 4.7 Gigabytes of cruft, and on closer inspection I’m pretty certain that over 3 Gigs of it can quite happily be discarded.
+The System Junk scan alone found 1.9 Gigabytes of cruft, and on closer inspection I’m pretty certain that almost all of it can quite happily be discarded.
+Do go through the list though, there may be stuff that CMM thinks is junk that perhaps isn’t.
 That, in itself, would be enough – indeed that pretty much was enough with Clean My Mac 2.
 But this new version goes even further – scanning and finding superfluous files in your iPhoto library (which sadly doesn’t appear to include duplicate files – or at least doesn’t appear to scan the iCloud shared photos, since I know that ALL my photos are duplicated, which is highly annoying).
 CleanMyMac 3 then scans for extra iTunes data and unused files, old and out of date Mail Attachments and perhaps best of all, Large and Old Files.
-In my case it found 26 Gigabytes of large and old files – most of which I had little idea were there.
-26 Gigabytes of junk on a 250GB SSD drive is a little over 10% of the drive!
-Add in the 12 or so Gigabytes of other junk floating around the Mac and I discover that in fact, rather than the tidy ship I thought I had, I’m wasting somewhere close to 15% of my disk in rubbish that can be removed.
+In my case it found 17 Gigabytes of large and old files – most of which I had little idea were there.
+17 Gigabytes of junk on a 250GB SSD drive is a little over 6% of the drive!
+Add in the 12 or so Gigabytes of other junk floating around the Mac and I discover that in fact, rather than the tidy ship I thought I had, I’m wasting somewhere close to 10% of my disk in rubbish that can be removed.

 But the new version of CleanMyMac goes a few steps further than just cleaning up files.
 It also allows cleaning up of installed applications, so that essentially you can reset an application to factory defaults – or, how it was when you first installed it – by using the Uninstaller functionality.
 The uninstaller properly uninstalls applications whereas often the standard Mac uninstallation routine of dragging to the trash can leave lots of properties files laying around, CleanMyMac will get rid of those too.

-The Maintenance screen looks quite interesting too, since it re-indexes Mail databases – and I’ve found Apple Mail to be quite slow of late and still quite buggy when it comes to Google Mail – I’m not sure whether this will fix it, but it looks like a good start.
+The Maintenance screen looks quite interesting too, since it re-indexes Mail databases – and I’ve found Apple Mail to be quite slow of late, I’m not sure whether this will fix it, but it looks like a good start.
 The Maintenance screens have a whole slew of other useful maintenance tasks – all of which can be done through the command line of course, but who wants to use the command line when there’s an app for it!
 If you don’t leave your Mac on 24/7 you’re not benefitting from a number of system cleanup routines that would run automatically.
 CleanMyMac3 offers the ability to run these maintenance scripts with a single click.
 There’s a bunch of other system maintenance items that can be done from here such as rebuilding the Spotlight index if it’s gone a bit wacky, verifying and repairing the disk(s) in your system and ‘Rebuilding Launch Services’.

 Finally, for this review – although there is a LOT more to CleanMyMac3 than we have room for in this review so we strongly suggest you check out the full list of features at http://macpaw.com/cleanmymac – we’ll look at the Extensions tab.
 Many applications in OSX can have extensions added to them, and if you’ve installed another application that provides an extension to a core OSX application, you may not even be aware that extensions have been installed.
 Some of these 3rd party extensions can cause slowdowns and instability and you may not even be aware of what’s causing it.
-For example, when I looked at the extensions listed for the Contacts app I saw that Adium had installed extensions.
-I haven’t used Adium for ages (though it’s still a great app) but the extensions were still there.
-So I removed them.
-There’s a whole bunch of LaunchAgents that are now obsolete on my Mac – mostly related to the Motorola Moto G Android phone that I had until recently (when I went back to an iPhone – phew!)
+Even just checking the Login Items can reveal startup processes that you might not even be using any more, or some that you just never use (like the iTunes Helper in my case).

 Almost finally….
-I just discovered another rather neat little feature of this version of CleanMyMac – the picture to the left tells the story 🙂 Clicking on the icon in the taskbar at the top brings up a nifty menu such as this.
+I just discovered another rather neat little feature of this version of CleanMyMac – the picture to the right tells the story 🙂 Clicking on the icon in the taskbar at the top brings up a nifty menu such as this, which gives you some useful system information at a glance.

 Design - 9/10